rpede/MobileProgramming24/_backend_as_a_service/chat2.md

 Follow the [Flutter Authorization with RLS](https://supabase.com/blog/flutter-authorization-with-rls) tutorial.

-But change the dependencies for current version.
+There are a some corrections listed below.

 # Install additional dependencies

+Change the dependencies for current version.

 ```yml
     flutter_bloc: ^8.1.5